The T-Bar Row: A Classic Bodybuilding Exercise

 T-Bar Rowing for Lat Thickness

 I’ve made a few adjustments in the things I consider “the most important,” but the fundamental notion is unchanged: they’re all important.

 So to fully work each major internal moment arm toward fuller lats, include a wide-grip pull-up or pull-down and the T-bar row.

 Many bodybuilders, leveraging a fully-equipped gym, select the low seated cable row with a long pulley instead of the T-bar row.
 This facilitates rounding the lower back, by allowing you to stay hunched, to get a deep stretch.
 You can also choose a neutral close-grip handle attachment that works quite well.

 The cable row has a more even strength curve versus the T-bar row, with the latter growing slightly easier as the weight is lifted, though the difference isn’t great.

 The standing position on the T-bar row can also be tough on the lower back.

-The T-bar row remains an excellent choice to bring out the central lats, especially for those with limited equipment.
-Complement this then with other classic pulling exercises to build truly impressive lats.
+The T-bar row remains an excellent choice to bring out lat thickness, especially for those with limited equipment.
+Complement this with other classic pulling exercises, like the wide pull-up, to build truly impressive lats.